How do I account for a payment that has bounced, been refunded or has been returned?

 On most occasions where this happens, you will see a pair of matching entries, one credit, and one debit, rectifying the error.

-(1) You should record the outgoing payment as a 'bank fee' (being sure to un-check the 'remember this transaction' box)
+(1) You should record the outgoing payment as a 'Bank / Processing Fee', making sure to un-check the 'Remember this Transaction' box.

-(2) you should match the incoming returned/refunded amount as a 'supplier refund;' to the same expenditure category (being sure to un-check the 'remember this transaction' box)
+(2) You should match the incoming amount as a 'Supplier Refund' to the same expenditure category, making sure to un-check the 'Remember this Transaction' box.

 Combined, these two matched transactions will have £0 effect on the total for that expenditure category.